axilleas/axilleas.github.io/src/pages/about.md

 Other than playing, I like listening to music.
 When working or studying, most of the times I listen to jazz because I find it non distracting.
-Other music genres that I like are funk, blues, and progressive rock/metal.
+Other music genres that I like are funk, blues, classical, and progressive rock/metal.
 Often you'll also find me listening to 8bit, dubstep, and electronic :)

 If I had to pick one band that I miss not seeing live, that would be Rush.